 Early Life

-Weijian Shan's early life was marked by hardship and resilience.
-Born in Beijing in 1954, he experienced the Cultural Revolution, a period that profoundly shaped his character.
-At 15, he was sent to the Gobi Desert for six years of hard labor.
-This experience instilled in him a deep appreciation for education and opportunity.
+Weijian Shan's early life was shaped by the tumultuous period of the Cultural Revolution in China.
+Born in Beijing in 1954, he experienced the hardships of the era firsthand.
+At the age of 15, he was sent to the Gobi Desert for re-education, a period that involved rigorous manual labor.
+Despite the challenging conditions, this experience instilled in him a strong sense of resilience and determination.

 Rise to Success